kerrishotts/pgday/workshops/2017/campp/testing.md

 Manual tests are excellent for tests that require user interaction or tests that are hard to write verification routines for.
 These are controlled by a simple user interface in the temporary project.
 You can then tap on tests, have them run, and verify that they did what you want.

 Manual tests are exported on `exports.defineManualTests`.
-Here's a simple example from our prime plugin's test script:
+Here's a simple example from our prime plugin's test script (some of which is copied from a core plugin's tests &mdash; told you we copied!):

 ```javascript
 exports.defineManualTests = function (contentEl, createActionButton) {